You have probably asked, “what can I do instead of lunges that won’t hurt my knees?”

 2. Step-Ups

-Step-ups primarily target the quadriceps muscles on the front of your things.
+Step-ups are beginner-friendly lunge alternatives because you do them all time when you walk upstairs.
+Step-ups primarily target the quadriceps muscles on the front of your thighs.
 Strengthening the quads helps protect the knees from injury.
-When you do this exercise with good form, it puts little stress on the knees.
+When you do a step-up exercise with good form, it puts little stress on the knees.

 Step-ups are a full-body exercise because they also work the hamstrings, glutes, and core.
-They are a great balance exercise.
+They are also a great balance exercise.

 - Place your right foot flat on the step.